frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

 }
 ```

-Now as you navigate around the site and view posts and pages you'll notice that posts, e.g. _"The Beauties of Gullfoss"_, have the author and date info, but pages, e.g. _"About Us"_, do not.
+Now as you navigate around the site and view posts and pages a different component is used for each case and you'll notice that posts, e.g. _"The Beauties of Gullfoss"_, have the author and date info, but pages, e.g. _"About Us"_, do not.

 <p>
   <img alt="Frontity in the browser" src="../assets/part3img13.png" width="565" height="161">